 Letter 148: On the Epistle to the Romans: "God gave them over to a depraved mind, to do what ought not to be done" [Romans 1:28].

-To the same.
-The word of those who live well, O admirable one, is more trustworthy than an oath, and is crowned by the votes of all who hear it.
-And the desire to be greatly loved is born from greatly loving.
+The word of those who live well, O admirable one, being more trustworthy than what is merely upright in form, is crowned by the votes of all who hear it.
+And the wish to be greatly loved is born from loving greatly.
 Therefore, if we wish to be trusted, let us live well; and if we wish to be loved, let us love.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.